 Birth Story Part 3: The Arrival

-At about 2am Monday morning, they started my surgery.
-The baby’s head was still stuck in the birth canal so that made the normally one-hour procedure take longer.
-They also had to make the incision longer and lower than they normally would.
-One doctor reached into the birth canal and pushed the baby’s head up while another doctor pulled the baby out through my uterus.
-Shortly before they pulled the baby out, my third epidural started failing and I was regaining feeling.
-They were unable to give me any other drugs until the cord was cut.
+Shortly before they pulled the baby out, my third epidural failed and I regained feeling.
 I could feel them pushing and pulling the baby out and then moving and checking my organs – not the pushing, pulling, and pressure they told me I would feel.
-I felt a full range of sensations and pain.
-As soon as the cord was cut, I was given fentanyl and morphine but before they kicked in, I could feel every stitch as they started sewing me up.
+I felt a full range of sensations and pain but I was hallucinating and dissociated and couldn’t fully express what was happening.
+As soon as the cord was cut, I was given fentanyl and morphine but before they kicked in, I felt every stitch as they started sewing me up.

 Our daughter was born at 2:28am on July 2nd.
 After all of the worry she caused during labor, she came out looking like nothing had ever happened.
-The doctors don’t know why she was having so much distress.
+The doctors don’t know why she was having so much trouble.
 They suspect it might have been a cord issue – she had some red marks that made it look like she’d been wrapped in her cord kind of like a seat belt.
 The doctor thinks her cord may have been pulling back on her and tightening on every push.
-Since my water broke, there was no cushioning and she may have pressed on it when I changed positions.
+Since my water broke, there was no cushion and she may have pressed on it when I changed positions.

 Long story short: I had a baby, she is great, and now we’re home.
 Now on to the recovery.